 Kudlow’s Credibility Problem

-Kudlow, a former economist with Bear Stearns, who also admitted he misused alcohol and drugs, made this gross propaganda statement in defense of Barclays Bank around July 2012.
-In a short article in Slate.com, Elliot Spitzer called Kudlow out on protecting Barclays and was justifiably amazed that a CNBC anchor would knowingly try to mislead the public about the LIBOR price fixing debacle.
+Kudlow, a former economist with Bear Stearns, has admitted he misused alcohol and drugs, made this gross propaganda statement in defense of Barclays Bank around July 2012.
+In a short article in Slate.com, Elliot Spitzer called Kudlow out on protecting Barclays and was just amazed that a CNBC anchor would knowingly try to mislead the public about the LIBOR price-fixing debacle.

 In the article, Spitzer quotes Kudlow as saying:

 “I mean, maybe you’re right, the victim was the lender, Barclays.
 But I don’t know.
 The Justice Department says this could be a criminal prosecution.
 I don’t get that.
 Who are the victims?
 Who are the victims?”

 For Kudlow to say there were no victims is ridiculous.
 At other networks and in another time, it could have cost him his job and certainly his credibility.
 Yet the LIBOR scandal remains a hot topic today because the investigation of the price-fixing is ongoing and the scope of the global scam has become more evident.